 Our mission is to integrate the University of Michigan’s strength in diabetes research with its robust information technology infrastructure to accelerate the search for prevention and reversal of all form of diabetes and its complications.

 The Brehm Center for Diabetes Research has attracted an interdisciplinary group of world-renowned scientists who are leaders in their fields, working together on all aspects of diabetes.
-The Brehm Center is administered by a director and a program manager.

 Today, exciting progress in research is underway.
 The Brehm Center for Diabetes Research covers a broad array of research areas, utilizing both lab and clinical studies, focused on all aspects of diabetes and its complications, to foster new collaborations within the University of Michigan and elsewhere.
 Learn more about diabetes